 As you head North you’ll increase the chances of big animal encounters by dives at manta feeding stations.
 As you head further South, the more channel diving with stronger currents you’ll encounter, along with even more species of sharks!
 Top this off with the possibility of a wreck dive or two and you really can’t ask for more in a diving destination.
 The Maldives should be on every diver’s ‘bucket list!’

-Brand new in August 2019, Explorer Ventures, in partnership with Emperor Maldives, launched the state-of-the-art liveaboard MV Emperor Explorer in the Maldives.
+2019, Explorer Ventures, in partnership with Emperor Maldives, launched the state-of-the-art liveaboard MV Emperor Explorer in the Maldives.
 Offering contemporary and spacious accommodation, she wows with the excellent service for which both Fleets are known.
 At 42m (138 feet), she has four decks with three levels easily accommodating 26 guests in 13 well-appointed ensuite cabins, all with air-conditioning.
 The upper deck has two suites with a king bed and two cabins with 2 twin beds.
 The main deck carries two suites with king & twin beds.
 The lower deck contains five cabins with queen & twin beds and two cabins with a queen bed.

 In addition, MV Emperor Explorer provides a spacious dive deck, many relaxation areas, on-deck massage services, and complimentary glass of wine with dinner – she’s the model of lavish liveaboards.